 Filing returns is difficult especially when you are not a calculation person.
-Once you file the returns or you are about to file them there are two major questions that come across your mind:
+Once you file the returns or you are about to file them there are two major concerns that come across your mind:

 - What will the government do with my refund?